reed756/reed756/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on <a href="https://github.com/reed756/angular-challenges" target="_blank">Angular Challenges</a>
+- 🔭 I’m currently working on <a href="https://github.com/reed756/angular-challenges" target="_blank">Movie Explorer</a>

 - 🌱 I’m currently learning **NgRx** and **Unit Testing**